-Folks didn’t hem and haw in days of yore.
+Folks didn’t dawdle in days of yore.
 Plans for the college were announced in April, and quicker than you can say “feasibility study,” in September the college opened.
 The Gazette on September 15 reported that Polytechnic College had opened the previous day.

 By 1891 the community had its second generation of leaders: George Tandy, son of Roger, along with his elder kinsmen, brothers Arch and W. D. Hall, were members of the land syndicate that had donated land for the campus.